dpranke/pyjson5/README.md

 * The `cls` keyword argument that `json.dump()`/`json.dumps()` accepts is also not supported, for consistency with `json5.load()`.
 The `default` keyword *is* supported, though, and might be able to serve as a workaround.

 ## Version History / Release Notes

+* v0.8
+    * Add `allow_duplicate_keys=True` as a default argument to `json5.load()`/`json5.loads()`.
+If you set the key to `False`, duplicate keys in a single dict will be rejected.
+The default is set to `True` for compatibility with `json.load()`, earlier versions of json5, and because it's simply not clear if people would want duplicate checking enabled by default.

 * v0.7 (2019-03-31)
     * Changes dump()/dumps() to not quote object keys by default if they are